oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

 ## Introduction

 Memorizing the SQL to create and maintain database objects can be difficult.
-However, there are tools that can generate the code for you based on a shorthand syntax or a graphical user interface.
-In this lab, you will create database objects using Quick SQL and then view the objects in Database Actions.
-Then you will then use Data Workshop page to load data from a file into your workspace.
+However, some tools can generate the code based on a shorthand syntax or a graphical user interface.
+In this Lab, you will create database objects using Quick SQL and then view the objects in Database Actions.
+You will then use the Data Workshop page to load data from a file into your workspace.

-### Precap

-In the previous hands-on-workshop, you acquired knowledge on signing up for either the APEX Application Development Service, the Oracle Autonomous Database cloud service, or the apex.oracle.com service.
-Additionally, you successfully installed and ran a packaged application.
+Estimated Time: 15 minutes

 ### Objectives
 - Create database objects using Quick SQL
 - Load data using Data Generator
-- Load data using Data Workshop page.
+- Load data using the Data Workshop page.

-Estimated Time: 15 minutes

 ## Task 1: Create database objects using Quick SQL